-This topic describes how to create and debug an API and perform security configurations for the API.
-To create an API, you must configure basic information, request information, a backend service, and response information for the API.
-After you debug the API, you can publish the API for users to call.
+This topic describes how to create and debug an API and add security configurations to the API.
+To create an API, you must configure the basic information, request information, backend service, and response information for the API.
+After the API passes the debugging test, you can publish the API for users to call.

 1.1 Configure basic information

-The basic management unit of APIs.
-Before you create an API, you must create an API group.
-When you select an API group, the region where the API group is created is selected for the API.
+The API group is the basic unit that is used to manage APIs.
+Before you create an API, create an API group.
+When you select an API group, the region in which the API group resides is used for the API.